 “Dear Mother and Dad: I sincerely hope that this finds you well.
 I am in good help and waiting the day I can see you all again.
 Please give my regards to all my friends and relatives.
 Take good care of yourselves.
 Give my love to Betty.
 Love Leroy”

-At 11:00 A.M. on their way to the prison, the POWs saw two large formations of American planes.
-This was the fifth or sixth straight day they had seen American planes.
-At one point, the trucks stopped and the POWs were fed, but they were not allowed off the trucks.
+Leroy’s name appeared on a list, on October 14, of POWs selected to be transferred to Bilibid Prison.
+From October 15 to 18, six trucks arrived at the camp each night and spent the night at the camp.
+The next morning, the POWs leaving the camp that day were fed corn cakes and rice for breakfast and were inspected at 7:30 A.M.
+The POWs were loaded onto the six trucks with 50 men put on each one.
+At 11:00 A.M. they were on their way to the prison, the POWs saw two large formations of American planes which were the fifth or sixth straight day they had seen American planes.
+The trucks stopped and the POWs were fed, but they were not allowed off the trucks.
 The POWs made their way to the side of the truck to urinate.
 They arrived at Bilibid at 4:00 P.M.

 The prison served as the clearinghouse for prisoners being sent to Japan or other occupied countries.
 During their time at Bilibid, Leroy, Harvey Riedeman, and Jack would get together and talk.
 In the evening after roll call, their favorite place to get together was on top of an air-raid shelter.
 Two or three times during the evening Japanese guards would chase them away.
 After the guards left, the three men would get back together.